SwingTheVine/Wplace-BlueMarble/docs/README.md

   <h3>Why do game notifications appear on top of the overlay?</h3>
   <p><b>A:</b> Game notifications only appear when they need immediate attention.
 Therefore, they have priority over the overlay (which typically needs no attention).</p>

+  <h3>What does the "Wrong" counter mean?
+Why is it only showing incorrect information?</h3>
+  <p><b>A:</b> Sometimes the painted pixel count will read as all pixels being wrong.
+This is not going to hurt the program working, and can safely be ignored.
+This function is also not always fully functional.
+It may show incorrect data, and it’s been known to always show 1 pixel being wrong in some cases. </p>
+  <I>If you require the function, it will break every page refresh.
+Simply reset your template point and reload your template to fix the data.</I>
 </p>